junxit/us-congress-bills-110/metadata.md

 - 2007-11-07 — Introduced in Senate
 - 2007-11-07 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-12-11 — Committee on Homeland Security and Governmental Affairs.
+Hearings held.
+- 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 110-465.
+- 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+With written report No. 110-465.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 970.